cloudera/CML_AMP_RAG_Studio/README.md

 S3 will also require providing the AWS credentials for the bucket.

+### Vector Database Options

+RAG Studio supports Qdrant (default), OpenSearch (Cloudera Semantic Search), and ChromaDB.

+- To choose the vector DB, set `VECTOR_DB_PROVIDER` to one of `QDRANT`, `OPENSEARCH`, or `CHROMADB` in your `.env`.

+#### ChromaDB Setup

+If you select ChromaDB, configure the following environment variables in `.env`:

+- `CHROMADB_HOST` - Hostname or URL for ChromaDB.
+Use `localhost` for local Docker.
+- `CHROMADB_PORT` - Port for ChromaDB (default `8000`).
+Not required if `CHROMADB_HOST` starts with `https://` and the server infers the port.
+- `CHROMADB_TENANT` - Optional.
+Defaults to the Chroma default tenant.
+- `CHROMADB_DATABASE` - Optional.
+Defaults to the Chroma default database.
+- `CHROMADB_TOKEN` - Optional.
+Include if your Chroma server requires an auth token.
+- `CHROMADB_SERVER_SSL_CERT_PATH` - Optional.
+Path to PEM bundle for TLS verification when using HTTPS with a private CA.

+Notes:

+- The local-dev script will automatically start a ChromaDB Docker container when `VECTOR_DB_PROVIDER=CHROMADB`, `CHROMADB_HOST=localhost` on `CHROMADB_PORT=8000`.
+- ChromaDB collections are automatically namespaced using the tenant and database values to avoid conflicts between different RAG Studio instances.
+- For production deployments, consider using a dedicated ChromaDB server with authentication enabled via `CHROMADB_TOKEN`.
+- When using HTTPS endpoints, ensure your certificate chain is properly configured or provide the CA bundle path via `CHROMADB_SERVER_SSL_CERT_PATH`.

 ### Enhanced Parsing Options:

 RAG Studio can optionally enable enhanced parsing by providing the `USE_ENHANCED_PDF_PROCESSING` environment variable.
 Enabling this will allow RAG Studio to parse images and tables from PDFs.
 When enabling this feature, we strongly recommend using this with a GPU and at least 16GB of memory.